-Referrals for Long Term Difficulties: Students requiring more than short term treatment, (major mental illnesses and/or severe substance addiction requiring inpatient hospitalization and/or intensive long-term care) will be referred to their community mental health center, the Department of Psychiatry Clinic, or to appropriate resources in the community depending upon the student's wishes and resources.
-The cost for care beyond the scope of the SMH service is the responsibility of the student.
+Referrals for Long Term Difficulties: Students suffering from major mental illnesses and/or severe substance addiction requiring inpatient hospitalization and/or intensive long-term care will be referred to a community mental health center, the UAMS Psychiatric Clinic, or to appropriate resources in the community.
+The cost for this level of care is the responsibility of the student (it is important to maintain health insurance coverage without lapse through school to help cover the cost of medications if indicated).

-Hours: The Student Mental Health Phone Hours are from 8:00 AM to 4:30 PM Monday through Friday.
+Hours: The Student Wellness Program can be reached by telephone at (501) 686-8408 between 7:45 AM to 4:15 PM Monday through Friday.
 Students are seen by appointment only.
-To schedule an appointment, telephone Ms. Ashley Lavender, (program manager) at (501) 686-8408.
-Ms. Lavender treats very private information with the utmost level of confidentiality.
-It is essential that you explain the nature of the problem for which you are seeking help in order to allow Ms. Lavender to determine urgent situations immediately and/or schedule each student with the most skilled clinician for his/her particular problem.
-In the rare event of an after-hour emergency, call the emergency telephone number at (501) 686-5483, and remain on the line to talk to an operator who will page the UAMS Department of Psychiatry resident on call.
-This resident will consult with the faculty backup as needed.
+To schedule a confidential appointment, telephone the program manager, Ms. Meshelle Helms at (501) 686-8408.
+Inform her of the type of problem you are having and how urgently you feel the need to be seen.
+This will allow Ms. Helms to triage urgent situations immediately and/or schedule each student with the most skilled clinician for his/her particular problem.
+For an after-hour emergency, call the UAMS operator at (501) 686-7000, identify yourself as a UAMS student with an emergency, and request the operator to page the UAMS Department of Psychiatry resident on call.